The-Innovation-Garage/PlanWisr/README.md

-# Effinova — All-in-One AI-Powered Workspace for Freelancers & Entrepreneurs
+# PlanWisr — All-in-One AI-Powered Workspace for Freelancers & Entrepreneurs

-Effinova is a unified project management suite designed specifically for freelancers, solopreneurs, and small teams.
+PlanWisr is a unified project management suite designed specifically for freelancers, solopreneurs, and small teams.
 It combines task management, financial tracking, calendar integration, and AI-powered automation — eliminating the need to juggle 8+ different tools like Trello, QuickBooks, and Google Calendar.

-## 🚀 Why Effinova?
+## 🚀 Why PlanWisr?

 Freelancers lose an average of 4.8 hours every week switching between apps to manage their work, communicate with clients, track payments, and stay on top of tasks.
-Effinova brings everything under one roof to streamline your workflow and boost productivity.
+PlanWisr brings everything under one roof to streamline your workflow and boost productivity.

 ---
 ## ✨ Key Features